amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    cv.Sim(pop_size=100e3).run().plot()

-The second principle of the design philosophy is "Uncommon tasks can't always be simple, but they still should be possible".
+The second principle of Covasim's design philosophy is "Uncommon tasks can't always be simple, but they still should be possible."
 Examples include writing a custom goodness-of-fit function or defining a new population structure.
 To some extent, the second principle is at odds with the first, since the more flexibility an interface has, typically the more complex it is as well.

-To illustrate the tension between these two principles, the following code and Fig. :ref:`example` show the implementation and result of running two simulations to determine the impact of a custom intervention aimed at protecting the elderly:
+To illustrate the tension between these two principles, the following code shows how to run two simulations to determine the impact of a custom intervention aimed at protecting the elderly in Japan, with results shown in Fig. :ref:`example`:

 .. code-block:: python